Spy Kids 2: The Island of Lost Dreams: Novelization

 Talk Miramax Books released a novelization of the film in June/July 2002.
 The novel was written by children's book author Kiki Thorpe.
 The posters and end of the credits even say "Read the Talk/Miramax Books", telling the viewers to read the print retelling.

+References in political philosophy

+The movie was referenced in Aleksandr Dugin's 2009 book The Fourth Political Theory.